Bachelor of Science in Civil Engineering

-Students may elect to take a series of courses concentrated in structural engineering, geotechnical engineering, transportation engineering, hydraulic engineering, environmental engineering, or general civil engineering.
+Civil engineering students at the University of Arizona may elect to take a series of courses concentrated in structural engineering, geotechnical engineering, transportation engineering, hydraulic engineering, environmental engineering or general civil engineering.
 Well-equipped physical and computer laboratories are available for instruction and research.

 What makes our program special?